-Expect a very friendly welcome from Frédérique and Yannick DUGAS and their whole team and there top chef is shore to impress, you will be surprised by the unusual architecture of this ancient building.
+Expect a very friendly welcome from Frédérique and Yannick Dugas and their whole team.
+Their top chef is sure to impress and you will be surprised by the unusual architecture of this ancient building.
 The decoration of the vaulted ceilings of the XVII ° century.
 The warm atmosphere and its service on terrace, everything is there to make you spend a pleasant evening.

-A shaded car park is at your disposal so just drive in threw the gates.
+A shaded car park is at your disposal so just drive in through the gates.